francisnnumbi/umlcc_eval/README.md

   Injection, Routing and a lot more.
 - [X]  [GetStorage](https://pub.dev/packages/get_storage) : A powerful storage library for Dart, which supports persistent storage.
+- [x]  [intl](https://pub.dev/packages/intl) : Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.
+- [x]  [Firebase Core](https://pub.dev/packages/firebase_core) : A Flutter plugin to use the Firebase Core API, which enables connecting to multiple Firebase apps.
+- [x]  [Firebase Messaging](https://pub.dev/packages/firebase_messaging): A Flutter plugin to use the Firebase Cloud Messaging API.